 Accrued time off

-For example, if you offer your full-time employees with less than two years of tenure 13 days of PTO a year, each biweekly pay period, they will accrue four PTO hours if they work a 40-hour workweek.
+For example, suppose you offer your full-time employees with less than two years of tenure 13 days of PTO a year.
+In that case, they will accrue four PTO hours each biweekly pay period if they work a 40-hour workweek.
 Employees can only use the time they’ve accrued up to the current date.

-Employers often choose to let all unused accrued PTO expire at the end of the calendar and reset their employees at the beginning of the year with a zero-hour balance.
+Employers often let all unused accrued time off expire at the end of the calendar and reset their employees at the beginning of the year with a zero-hour PTO balance.
 This is known as a “use it or lose it” policy.

 Rollover allowances

-Another way of structuring your PTO is by allowing rollovers from one year to the next.
+If you’ve structured your PTO policy to offer a specific number of days per year, you have the option of allowing rollovers from one year to the next.
 This gives your employees a chance to use their unused PTO days the following year if they didn’t have the opportunity to use them in the current year.

 For example, if you have an employee who has only used ten of their 15 days of PTO one year, five days would roll over to the following year.
 If you give a set amount of PTO at the start of each year, your employee may start the new year with 20 PTO days.

-However, you may set a cap on how many hours employees can roll over each year before they start to lose unused hours.
+If you’ve decided to allow a PTO rollover, you may want to set a cap on how many hours employees can roll over each year before they start to lose unused hours.

 Unlimited PTO

 Lastly, there’s an unlimited PTO policy, the latest form of PTO.
-It gives employees the freedom to take off as much time as they want if their supervisor approves it and they complete their work on time beforehand.
+It allows employees to take off as much time as they want if their supervisor approves it and they complete their work on time beforehand.

-Employers typically give unlimited PTO to salaried employees over hourly employees.
-This is because salaried employees receive a standard rate of pay regardless of the time they take off.
+Employers typically give unlimited PTO to salaried employees over hourly employees because salaried workers receive a standard pay rate regardless of the time they take off.
 Some employers believe their employees will abuse the unlimited policy and hesitate to use this strategy.

-But if used correctly, an unlimited PTO policy can boost employee loyalty, attract talent, and improve job satisfaction4.
+But if used correctly, an unlimited time off policy can boost employee morale, attract talent, and improve job satisfaction.

 What are the advantages of offering PTO at your organization?

-Federal law doesn’t require U.S. business owners to offer paid time off, but that doesn’t mean you shouldn’t do it.
+Federal law doesn’t require U.S. business owners to offer paid time off benefits, but that doesn’t mean you shouldn’t do it.
 Offering PTO at your company is an excellent way to stay competitive in the job market so you can hire and retain the best workers.

 Part two of our employee benefits survey found that most employees, particularly younger employees, consider PTO a “very important” benefit, with 93% of employees valuing it strongly.
-So it’s essential to include PTO in your company’s benefits package.
+So, you must include PTO in your company’s compensation package.

 Other advantages offering include:

-- Improved manager/employee relationships: Instead of cashing in allotted sick days for vacation time and other personal matters, employees can use their total PTO allotment at their discretion without being dishonest or their employer looking down on their reason for taking time off.
+• Improved manager/employee relationships: Instead of cashing in allotted sick days for vacation time and other personal matters, employees can use their total PTO allotment without being dishonest or their employer looking down on their reason for taking time off.

-- More productivity: A positive and inclusive company culture encourages the use of PTO so employees can take breaks and return to work more refreshed and productive.
-It also reduces absence rates and helps employees be more effective at work.
+• More productivity: A positive and inclusive company culture encourages the use of PTO so employees can take breaks and return to work more refreshed and productive.
+It also reduces unscheduled absences, improves employee well-being, and boosts effectiveness at work.

-- Flexibility and employee satisfaction: PTO allows employees to use paid time off when they need it most.
-This flexibility goes a long way toward greater work-life balance, making employees feel more satisfied with their jobs.
+• Flexibility and employee satisfaction: PTO allows employees to use paid time off when needed.
+This flexibility goes a long way toward having a healthy work-life balance, making employees feel more satisfied with their jobs.

 How does PTO work with hourly and salaried employees?

-Let’s look at how you can manage these two groups at your company so you remain in compliance with federal law.
+Let’s look at how you can manage these two groups at your company so you remain legally compliant.

 Hourly employees